TrellixVulnTeam/swahilipython_SCMU/Doc/reference/lexical_analysis.rst

 The end of a logical line is represented by the token NEWLINE.
 Statements cannot cross logical line boundaries except where NEWLINE is allowed by the syntax (e.g., between statements in compound statements).
-A logical line is constructed from one or more *physical lines* by following the explicit or implicit *line joining* rules.
+A logical line is constructed kutoka one or more *physical lines* by following the explicit or implicit *line joining* rules.